 Generally, filing for bankruptcy in Hawaii will not be an automatic bar to obtaining a security clearance.
 Additionally being financially irresponsible and dragging around bad credit can jeopardize an existing security clearance.
 So whether your bankruptcy 7 bankruptcy or chapter 13 bankruptcy has an impact on your clearance usually depends on the circumstances that led you to file for bankruptcy in Hawaii in the first place.
 Security clearance decisions are made on a case to case basis and one of the factors the committee considers is whether you are financially responsible.
 Inability or unwillingness to satisfy debts is a mark against you.
 Other factors include:

-– Debt cause by irresponsible spending and no evidence an effort has been made to pay
+– Debt caused by irresponsible spending and no evidence an effort has been made to pay

 – Record of not meeting financial obligations